manidlou/elemon/README.md

 `elemon` runs your [electron](https://github.com/electron/electron) application and watches the project directory.
 Upon any changes, it kills the group of all processes that are associated with spawned `electron` process and automatically reloads the application.
 So, you can immediately see the result of the changes that you just made.

-If `elemon` is installed globally, navigate to your project directory and run `elemon`, instead of running `node node_modules/.bin/elemon`.
+If `elemon` is installed globally, in your project directory run `elemon`, instead of running `node node_modules/.bin/elemon`.

 *Important Notice: For any reasons, if you want to quit your running `electron` application immediately, please don't close the app by just clicking on the close button.
 Instead, terminate (Ctrl-C) the running `elemon` process and your running application will be terminated accordingly.*